WXGopher/chm-wiki/Visualization.md

 # Stations

-If any output is specified then a `staions.vtp` file is written to the root of the output folder.
-This is a point dataset of the x,y,z value of the forcing stations, as well as the station name as a label.
+If any output is specified then a `output_points.vtp` file is written to the root of the output folder.
+Forcing points are written to `stations.vtp` in the root output folder.
+The vtp files are a point dataset of the x,y,z value of the forcing stations, as well as the station name as a label.
 To view the points in Paraivew:

 - Load the vtp file
 - With the vtp file selected in the Pipeline Browser, choose Point Gaussian as the representation.
 Change the radius so the point is visible, or decrease it if it is too large.